nunomourinho/forensicVmAutopsyUserManual/docs/user/product_overview/product_overview.rst

      - ✅
      - .
      - .
    * -    :ref:`Method 1: Copy the Local Forensic Image to a New Forensic Virtual Machine on the Server`
      - .
      - .
      - ✅
      - .
      - .
-   * - :ref:`Method 2: Link the Local Forensic Image to a New Forensic Virtual Machine on the Server`
+   * - :   ref:`Method 2: Link the Local Forensic Image to a New Forensic Virtual Machine on the Server`
      - .
      - .
      - ✅